 These links come from a variety of government and municipal sources, as well as reputable companies.
 Some of them are written as blogs.
 Please keep in mind that while a blog post can be considered accurate information, any reader comments are unregulated and should be considered with caution.

-If you are unsure about the validity of an information source, or someone has contacted you by mail or telephone, feel free to email our Reference Librarian: Nina Ferry email@example.com and she will check the source for you.
+If you are unsure about the validity of an information source, or someone has contacted you by mail or telephone, feel free to email our staff firstname.lastname@example.org and they can help check the source for you.
 You may also call the library and leave a message: 508-693-9433 and someone will get back to you as soon as we are able.

 Warnings & Scams